olamilekan000/James/README.md

 Fra Luca is a bot whose primary objective is to assist Accounting Professionals and Students in making a quick reference to all Standards issued by the IASB.

+He can also tell you about the weather condition in your area.

 ## Contributors

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].